The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Dark Missionary is surprisingly difficult to find good times for, as the party will often be spread about the arena for various mechanics.
 Good spots to look at are at Missile Command to cover mines + second water pass, or shortly after Plasma Shield to cover Whirlwind + third water pass.

-You will gain about 1800 mana from passive generation between Phase 2 ending and Alexander Prime becoming targetable.
+You will gain about 1800 mana from passive generation between Phase Two ending and Alexander Prime becoming targetable.
 TBN can be used on non-tanks who do not have Aggravated Assault (lightning bolt debuff) to avoid overcap.

-### Phase 3: Alexander Prime
+### Phase Three: Alexander Prime

 Tinctures must be used in the post-Temporal Stasis uptime window to be available for the start of the final phase.
-Major cooldowns won't be available until the end of Inception Formation if not held at the end of Phase 2, however, so discuss with your group how you want to handle buff alignment.
-Generally speaking, Phase 3 does have a somewhat tighter DPS check and more room for deaths that will cripple a player's damage output without wiping the party outright.
+Major cooldowns won't be available until the end of Inception Formation if not held at the end of Phase Two, however, so discuss with your group how you want to handle buff alignment.
+Generally speaking, Phase Three does have a somewhat tighter DPS check and more room for deaths that will cripple a player's damage output without wiping the party outright.

 Delirium windows in post-Temporal Stasis and post-Inception Formation uptime phases will be identical; if you get cut off after three hits in the first, you will get cut off after three hits again in the second, with a slim chance for a fourth.

 During Inception Formation, you can Plunge onto the True Heart and use Stalwart Soul combos to gain resources.
 This should not cost a use of Plunge in any uptime phase, and it is possible to finish two full combos for a completely free 1200 mana and 40 blood.
 Overall, you will gain about 4800~5400 mana during Inception Formation, depending on how many combos you finish on the True Heart.

 Living Shadow should be precast after Inception Formation to fit more hits under buffs.
-Casting it as Brute Justice lands should put its first hit under buffs cast after the second GCD.
+Casting it as Brute Justice lands should put its first hit under buffs cast after the 2nd GCD.

 You will gain about 3000 mana from passive regeneration during Wormhole Formation.